leafac/latex-dissertation-template-for-the-johns-hopkins-university/README.md

 **Warning:** Other fonts may not include the metadata necessary to produce a valid PDF/A (see the discussion about PDF/A in the section on `dissertation.tex` above).
 Test the document produced with other fonts on a PDF/A validator.

-The default LaTeX fonts have been overused in academia.
-You may use other fonts that are already included in most LaTeX distributions by following the instructions from [The LaTeX Font Catalog](https://tug.org/FontCatalogue/).

-Alternatively, you may use the fonts installed on your operating system.
-These are the same fonts that appear in the font selector of other software you use: they are the fonts that come with the operating system and the fonts that you installed.
-There are two steps to accomplish this: first, you have to compile your document with the [`lualatex` executable](http://www.luatex.org) instead of `pdflatex`; and second, you have to specify which fonts to use.
+If you don’t select a font for your document, then LaTeX uses default choices that, because they’re the default, have been overused.
+Fortunately, most LaTeX distributions include a good selection of fonts and you may even use the fonts installed on your operating system.

+If you are collaborating with other people who may have different fonts installed, then it’s a better idea to choose from the fonts that are included in most LaTeX distributions.
+Check the [The LaTeX Font Catalog](https://tug.org/FontCatalogue/) for a list of these fonts along with instructions on how to use them.

+When selecting different fonts, your first decision is which font format to use.
+There are two common formats and you must not mix between them in the same document.
+Some fonts are available only in one of these formats, so the format may affect your choice of fonts.

+The first format, which is the default, is an old format called PostScript Type 1.
+When The LaTeX Font Catalog doesn’t specify the format of a font, it’s in the PostScript Type 1 format.

+The second format is the more modern OTF/TTF format.
+Some fonts in The LaTeX Font Catalog support both the PostScript Type 1 format and the OTF/TTF format, while others support only one of them.
+Most of the fonts you have installed on your operating system are in the OTF/TTF format.

+The format of the fonts in your document affect how you compile it.
+To compile a document using fonts in the PostScript Type 1 format, use the `pdflatex` executable as usual.
+To compile a document using fonts in the OTF/TTF format, replace `pdflatex` with a different executable called [`lualatex`](http://www.luatex.org).

+**Note:** There’s yet another executable called `xelatex` that also handles fonts in the OTF/TTF format, but it’s more difficult to configure to generate a PDF/A.

+The decision between `pdflatex` and `lualatex` may also be dictated by other factors.
+For example, if you must include source code in your document, then it’s better to use `lualatex` because `pdflatex` may render characters such as `` ` `` incorrectly (see discussion about **Syntax Highlighting** below).

-To compile your document with the `lualatex` executable, which is already included in most LaTeX distributions, you just have to instruct `latexmk` to use `lualatex` by adding the following to `.latexmkrc`:
+The `lualatex` executable is already included in most LaTeX distributions, so to compile your document using it you just have to configure `latexmk` by adding the following to `.latexmkrc`:

 ```
 $pdflatex = 'lualatex %O %S';